About this day

 About Ingrid Murphy

 Ingrid Murphy is an award-winning ceramic artist who exhibits internationally.
-She is interested in merging traditional craft skills with emerging digital design and fabrication processes, as well as the future of ceramic and craft practice.
-Ingrid is Academic Lead for Transition and Boundaries at Cardiff School of Art & Design.
+She is interested in merging traditional craft skills with emerging digital design and fabrication processes.